laucheukhim/instano/README.md

 A CSS animation is used to display the message and a `setInterval` continuously stops the animation.
 Once JavaScript is disabled, the animation kicks in and the message is shown.

+[Experimental]: Callback functions can be applied upon disabling and reenabling of JavaScript by taking advantage of the possible loophole that JavaScript continues to run under `requestAnimationFrame`.

 See it in action: http://laucheukhim.github.com/instano/

 ## Basic Usage